Kris Jenner's Best Investment Is Priceless - E! Online

 "I've never met someone who knows how to have such a good time but also have it so together.
 That's why I get up at 5:58 every morning," Kim told the outlet.
 "If it was 7 a.m. and we weren't up and our beds weren't made, she would be on the intercom screaming and waking us all up.
 On a Sunday, we were so embarrassed because all my friends would sleep in until 10 and she was like, 'Till...what?
 Like, past 7?
 This doesn't make sense.'"

-To hear more from Kris' talk on WSJ Magazine's The One, presented in partnership with online luxury fashion retailer, Mytheresa, be sure to sign up on the website and tune in at 6 p.m.
+To hear more from Kris' talk on WSJ Magazine's The One, presented in partnership with online luxury fashion retailer, Mytheresa, be sure to sign up on their website and tune in at 6 p.m.
 ET on April 12.